-In addition to CO_2 emissions from the combustion or non-energetic use of fossil fuels, relatively small amounts of CO_2 emissions are also caused by the acidification of limestone and dolomite (i.e. CaCO3 and CaCO3.MgCO3) respectively, plus other minerals that contain carbonate, from carbon in iron ore and the use of soda ash.
+In addition to $CO_2$ emissions from the combustion or non-energetic use of fossil fuels, relatively small amounts of $CO_2$ emissions are also caused by the acidification of limestone and dolomite (i.e. CaCO3 and

+CaCO3.MgCO3) respectively, plus other minerals that contain carbonate, from carbon in iron ore and the use of soda ash.
 In the Netherlands this concerns the following sources, listed according to the IPCC guidelines:

-- Manufacture of articles of concrete, plaster and cement (CRF 2.A.1); - Manufacture of glass and glassware (CRF 2.A.3); - Manufacture of ceramic products for the building industries (CRF 2.A.4.a);

-- Manufacture of inorganic basic chemicals, soda consumption (CRF 2.A.4.b); - Production of electricity, flue gas desulphurization (CRF 2.A.4.d); - Base metal industry, processing and manufacture of iron and steel, - consumption of lime (CRF 2.A.4.d); - Limestone application in NACE 45: road construction (CRF 2.A.4.d);
+- Manufacture of articles of concrete, plaster and cement (CRF 2.A.1); - Sugar production, lime production (CRF 2.A.2); - Manufacture of glass and glassware (CRF 2.A.3); - Manufacture of ceramic products for the building industries (CRF 2.A.4.a); - Manufacture of inorganic basic chemicals, soda consumption (CRF 2.A.4.b); - Production of electricity, flue gas desulphurization (CRF 2.A.4.d); - Base metal industry, processing and manufacture of iron and steel, consumption of limestone and dolomite (CRF 2.A.4.d); - Limestone application in NACE 45: road construction (CRF 2.A.4.d).